CigAutomationDemo/CigAutomationDemo/README.md

-# Cigniti_QA_HOOQ
+# Cigniti_QA
-Cigniti_QA_HOOQ for All Platform Script Developed and maintained  by Cigniti
+For Demo All Platform